MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-editor/LogProperties.md

 A properties class for the global instance of the logger object.

-While the logger object is available through the {@link @minecraft/server-editor-bindings.ExtensionContext} - using the global instance allows the creator to use this properties class to perform direct server->client messaging and broadcasts.
+While the logger object is available through the [*@minecraft/server-editor.ExtensionContext*](../../minecraft/server-editor/ExtensionContext.md) - using the global instance allows the creator to use this properties class to perform direct server->client messaging and broadcasts.

 ## Properties